MP-Project-in-Assembly/Library-management-System/README.md

 This program is a personal project when I was learning 'computer organization and architecture' in the second year of my Management Mathematics and Computing bachelors degree.
 The idea behind of this program was the classic "Snake" game.
 This program was made using Microsoft Visual Studio 2017's 32bit MASM architecture in protected mode (no interrupts) and the Irvine32 library.

 Features and Functions

-- Game Speed Selection
+Game Speed Selection
 - User may choose from three speed levels, level 1 to level 3, level 3 being the slowest.
 - Each of the speed levels have a 40ms difference.

 Random Generation of coin
-    - A coin is generated randomly at the start of every game or when the snake eats the previous coin.
+- A coin is generated randomly at the start of every game or when the snake eats the previous coin
 - A checking function is also created to make sure that the random coin doesnt generate on the coordinates of the snake.
 - A new coin is regenerated if the current one is generated at an invalid coordinate.

-    - Accepting keyboard input
+ Accepting keyboard input
 After the coin is generated, a loop will be initiated to detect for input and jump to specific functions according to the input.
 If no key is entered, the program will keep looping and waiting for an input.
 If the snake is moving and a valid input is not entered, the function will continuously loop and snake will continuous to move at the current direction.